2020–21 FA Cup: Qualifying rounds

-Teams that were not members of either the Premier League or English Football League competed in the qualifying rounds to secure one of 32 available places in the First Round Proper.
-The qualifying competition began with the Extra Preliminary Round on 31 August 2020.
+All participating clubs that were not members of the Premier League or English Football League competed in the qualifying rounds to secure one of 32 available places in the first round proper.
+The qualifying competition began with the extra preliminary round on 31 August 2020, with the fourth and final qualifying round played on the weekend of 24 October.

+The winners from the fourth qualifying round were Darlington, Skelmersdale United, Hartlepool United, Banbury United, Solihull Moors, FC United of Manchester, King's Lynn Town, South Shields, Marine, AFC Fylde, Brackley Town, Stockport County, Cray Valley Paper Mills, Hayes & Yeading United, Bromley, Tonbridge Angels, Canvey Island, Hampton & Richmond Borough, Woking, Maldon & Tiptree, Dagenham & Redbridge, Barnet, Oxford City, Eastbourne Borough, Torquay United, Havant & Waterlooville, Eastleigh, Boreham Wood, Yeovil Town, Concord Rangers and Bishop's Stortford.
+Chorley, having advanced through the second and third qualifying rounds, drew a bye at the final stage as a consequence of the liquidation of Macclesfield Town just after the start of the season.

+Cray Valley Paper Mills was the only club in this season's tournament appearing in the competition proper for the first time, although King's Lynn Town was appearing at this stage for the first time in their own right following the dissolution of King's Lynn FC in 2009 and the latest incarnation of South Shields was featuring here for the first time since the previous club of that name relocated to Gateshead in 1974.
+Of the others, Canvey Island had last qualified for the first round in 2004-05, Marine had last done so in 1995–96, Banbury United had last done so in 1973-74, Tonbridge Angels had last done so in 1972-73 and Skelmersdale United had last featured at this stage in 1971-72.

-First Round Proper
+First round proper

-The draw for the First Round Proper was held on 26 October 2020.
+The draw for the first round proper was held on 26 October 2020.
 The 31 winners from the fourth qualifying round joined the clubs from League One and League Two and bye recipients Chorley in 40 ties played over the weekend of 7 November.
 This round included one team from level 9, Skelmersdale United, the lowest ranked team left in the competition.
 Chesterfield were originally drawn to play at Rochdale in this round.
-However, due to Chesterfield fielding an ineligible player during their Fourth Qualifying Round match against Stockport County, the match was replayed and ultimately won by Stockport County.
+However, due to Chesterfield fielding an ineligible player during their fourth qualifying-round match against Stockport County, the match was replayed and ultimately won by Stockport County.

-Second Round Proper
+Second round proper

-The draw for the Second Round Proper was held on 9 November 2020.
-The 40 winners from the First Round Proper competed in 20 ties played over the weekend of 28 November.
+The draw for the second round proper was held on 9 November 2020.
+The 40 winners from the first round proper competed in 20 ties played over the weekend of 28 November.
 This round included two teams from level 8, Canvey Island and Marine, the lowest ranked teams left in the competition.